 Common courtesy is essential to a learning environment.
-It is important that the classroom provides an atmosphere or all student's voices and points of view to be shared without fear of insult or attack.
+It is important that the online classroom provides an atmosphere for all student's voices and points of view to be shared without fear of insult or attack.
 Therefore, students should be respectful of each other, especially when disagreeing with one another.
+Speaking in an uncivil manner and all forms of discrimination will not be tolerated.